DutchDevOfficial/MXC_Handbook/handbook/MDFiles/MXCFAQ.md

 ##

 ## How do I mine MXC?
-One just needs to purchase the [M2 Pro miner](https://www.matchx.io/product/m2-pro-lpwan-crypto-miner/), download the [DataDash](https://www.mxc.org/mxcdatadash) app (for your [iPhone](https://apps.apple.com/app/id1509218470) or [Android](https://play.google.com/store/apps/details?id=com.mxc.smartcity) phone), connect the miner to the Internet, and MXC mining starts immediately.
+One just needs to purchase the [M2 Pro miner](https://www.matchx.io/product/m2-pro-lpwan-crypto-miner/) (using Promo Code: **mxchandbook** will provide a 50 euro discount.), download the [DataDash](https://www.mxc.org/mxcdatadash) app (for your [iPhone](https://apps.apple.com/app/id1509218470) or [Android](https://play.google.com/store/apps/details?id=com.mxc.smartcity) phone), connect the miner to the Internet, and MXC mining starts immediately.

 ## How much does the M2 Pro miner earn?